Safety Zone Research

 8 x Vegetation Height x Slope Wind Factor = Safe Separation Distance

 But what is the Slope Wind Factor?
-Current research is indicating that the Slope Wind Factor is between 1 and 10; with Butler arguing it may be closer to between 1 and 5.
-Butler’s ongoing research is focused on answering that question by gathering sensor data on fires, running computer simulations, and refining the models…stay tuned.
+Current research is indicating that the Slope Wind Factor is between 1 and 10, with Butler arguing it may be closer to between 1 and 5.
+Butler’s ongoing research is focused on answering that question by gathering sensor data on fires, running computer simulations, and refining the models.

-In the meantime, utilize the calculations in the Safety Zone section (green) of your IRGP to help you determine a bare minimum size for your safety zone with the understanding that slope and wind need to be considered in your decision making.
+In the meantime, utilize the calculations in the Safety Zones page of your IRPG to help you determine a bare minimum size for your safety zone with the understanding that slope and wind need to be considered in your decision-making.

 Incident Management Situation Report (IMSR)